 Veterans with “passive” suicidal ideation may think about death or have suicidal thoughts because of the mental anguish and suffering they endure.
 Notably, suicidal ideation does not require a suicide attempt.

 Another symptom of PTSD is obsessional rituals that interfere with routine activities.
 This may manifest in Veterans when they check the locks on their doors several times a day to make sure they are secure.
 They may also look out the windows several times a day or avoid standing by the windows in their home.
 They may also walk the perimeter of their residence to ensure it is secure.

-While this is not a complete list of all PTSD symptoms, it offers quite a few examples that may be able to help Veterans determine whether they have PTSD.
-Veterans who incur PTSD during military service are entitled to VA disability benefits, but they must apply for them first.
+While this is not a complete list of all PTSD symptoms, it offers quite a few examples that may be able to help Veterans determine whether they have PTSD or another mental disorder.
+Veterans who incur a serious mental health condition during military service are entitled to VA disability benefits, but they must apply for them first.

 Berry Law Firm was founded by Vietnam War Veteran and legendary trial lawyer John Stevens Berry Sr. We are proud to have many military Veterans among our attorneys and staff who understand what it means to serve and know firsthand the struggles many of our clients face every day.

 If you need to appeal a VA decision for PTSD, Berry Law Firm may be able to help.
 We have been successfully representing Veterans for decades.
 Contact us today for a free evaluation.